 Neuro Linguistic Programming

-NLP stands for Neuro-Linguistic Programming, a name that encompasses the three most influential components involved in producing human experience:
+Neuro-Linguistic Programming(NLP) encompasses the three most influential components involved in producing human experience:

 Neurology – The neurological system that regulates how our body functions.
 The nervous system through which our experience is processed via our five senses (Visual, Auditory, Kinaesthetic, Olfactory, Gustatory)